jraska/RxJava-Codelab/README.md

 ## Prerequisites
  0. Java 8 SDK
- 0. IntelliJ (any edition) or any Java IDE you like
+ 0. IntelliJ (any edition) or any other IDE you like

 ## Project setup